What is a General Power of Attorney?

 People often hear the term "Durable" associated with Power of Attorney documents or in legal discussions.
 This term just indicates the circumstances under which you want your General Power of Attorney to be effective.

-"Durable" describes authority that continues to be effective regardless of your mental incapacity.
+"Durable" describes a grant of authority to your Attorney-in-Fact, that continues to be effective regardless of your mental incapacity.

 What is a General "Springing" Power of Attorney?